AljoschaMeyer/valuable-value/README.md

 #### Sets

-A set (reminder: a map which maps all keys to `nil`) can also be encoded as a comma-separated list of the encodings of the keys, enclosed between `@{` and `}`.
+A set (a map which maps all keys to `nil`) can also be encoded as a comma-separated list of the encodings of the keys, enclosed between `@{` and `}`.
 An optional trailing comma before the closing brace is allowed.
 Any amount of whitespace can be placed between braces, contained values, and commas.
 The list may contain at most `(2^63) - 1` entries.

-When decoding, duplicate values are allowed and are simply discarded (the logical model does *not* allow multisets).
+When decoding, duplicate values are allowed and are simply discarded.

 ### Compact Encoding